Hridya2001/Cinema-on-Cloud/README.md

 -  Steps to **create an SSH tunnel** from local to RDS
 -  How I installed and used **DBeaver** on my Ubuntu machine

-Whether you're recreating this setup or just exploring how SQL + AWS work together, this companion file has you covered.

 ---